 - Premature 27 to 28 Weeks: Babies in this group do have a 95 percent chance of surviving and leaving the NICU, but they will not be without their problems.
 These babies are still developing retinas, and are at high risk for retinopathy.

 - Premature 29 to 30 Weeks: A baby born in this range still requires an extended NICU stay, but has a much higher rate of survival.
 The brain is still rapidly developing at this stage and by the end of 30 weeks will create the folds that help the body control its body temperature.
 Babies at this age cannot feed themselves; therefore, they require IVs to keep them hydrated and fed.

 - Premature 31 to 32 Weeks: These infants have a higher chance of catching up to full-term babies regarding development, and they often do not require an incubator to regular their temperatures.
-However, they need special care, and their immune system is immature, which makes them high-risk for infection.
+However, they need special care, and their immune system is immature, which makes them at high risk for infection.

 - Premature 33 to 34 Weeks: At this stage, an infant will have fully developed bones, they can suck and swallow which allows them to self-feed, but they also cannot handle overstimulation.
 Therefore, these infants will have difficulty sleeping and become overstimulated easily.
 They may still require help breathing the first few days.

 - Premature 35 to 39 Weeks: Babies at this stage are closest to full-term, but the lungs are still not fully developed, which means they need to stay in the NICU until they can breathe on their own.
 Furthermore, babies born before the 39th week are unlikely to have developed the necessary fat on their bodies to regulate temperatures, making it hard for them to stay warm or have the strength to eat.